IdleLands/IdleLands3/docs/API.md

 plugin:chat:togglepardon | targetName | Mod only.
-Toggle pardoned status for a particular user. plugin:chat:sendmessage | text, channel, route | Send a chat message. plugin:combat:retrieve | battleName, playerName | Retrieve a battle from the database. plugin:global:allmaps |  | Get all maps for the global page display.
+Toggle pardoned status for a particular user. plugin:chat:sendmessage | text, channel, route | Send a chat message. plugin:combat:retrieve | battleName, playerName | Retrieve a battle from the database. plugin:festival:cancel | festivalId | Mod only.
+Cancel a festival. plugin:festival:create | targetFestivalString | Mod only.
+Create a festival. plugin:global:allmaps |  | Get all maps for the global page display.
 Cannot be logged in to execute this function. plugin:global:pet | playerName | Get all pet information for the global page display.
 Cannot be logged in to execute this function. plugin:global:allpets |  | Get all pets for the global page display.
 Cannot be logged in to execute this function.